Media announcements, forums and updates

-- All other patients and visitors are screened at the Therapy Services entrance.
+- Therapy and oncology patients are screened at the Therapy Services entrance.

 The main symptoms are fever, cough, and shortness of breath.
 Other symptoms include muscle aches, headache, sore throat, new loss of taste and smell, congestion or runny nose, nausea or vomiting, diarrhea.
 These symptoms may appear 2-14 days after exposure.